Get the latest including tips, techniques and special offers straight to your inbox.

 In Threads #180 (Aug./Sep.
 2015), author Raminta Vilkiene explains how to use an industry technique for creating a pattern from an existing garment, without disassembling the garment.
-She demonstrates the process on a pair of jeans-something you’ll love to learn if you have a favorite pair you want to duplicate.
+She demonstrates the process on a pair of jeans, which you may want to learn in order to duplicate your favorite pair.

-In this web extra, Raminta shows us what to do if we’re copying pants that have darts rather than a back yoke.
+In this Web Extra, Raminta explains how to copy pants that have darts rather than a back yoke.
 The basic steps for creating a pants pattern are the same as in Raminta’s Threads article.
 Once you know the basics of rubbing off a jeans pattern (see Threads #180), you can move on to different styles.

 1. Rub off the pant back, using wax tailor’s chalk on muslin, and be sure to capture the impression of the dart or darts.